eneiman18/pedagogy/weekly-learning-goals/week-16.md

 # Week 16

-## JavaScript in the Browser: jQuery events and AJAX
-1. Become familiar with jQuery event-handling syntax
-1. Use event delegation to streamline complex event logic
-1. Use closures to wrap function state
-1. Understand hoisting and why it matters in JavaScript
-1. Request data from a sever to render client-side using JavaScript
-1. Render data from server without reloading a page
+## Asynchronous Programming
 1. Use axios to make AJAX requests
 1. Use GET and POST methods with axios

+## JavaScript in the Browser
+1. Become familiar with the Web API's definition of event-handling
+1. Become familiar with the Web API's definition of the DOM
+1. Consider and witness JavaScript running in the browser
+1. Understand the basics of event-handling
+1. Understand the basics of DOM manipulation

 ## Intro to React
-1. Explain what React is and why it is useful
+- Explain what React is and why it is useful
-1. Identify likely parts of a web page to turn into React components
+- Identify likely parts of a web page to turn into React components
-1. Create React components and pass data into them using props
+- Create React components and pass data into them using props
+- Continue identifying portions of web sites as React components
+- Continue creating new React applications using `create-react-app`
+- Manage file structure using `export` and `import`
+- Build functional stateless React components
+- See the patterns in React for using CSS
+- Use `PropTypes` to verify data in React
+- Build classical stateful React components
+- Use state and props together in React components to manage data
+- Use events in React components to create dynamic applications